OpenST/ost-wallet-sdk-react-native/README.md

 The callback functions provided by the interface are as follows-

 ### flowComplete

-This function will be called by wallet SDK when a workflow is completed.
-The details of workflow and the entity that was updated during the workflow will be available in arguments.
+This function will be called by SDK when a workflow is completed.
+The details of workflow and the entity that was updated during the workflow will be available in the arguments.

 ```
 flowComplete( ostWorkflowContext, ostContextEntity)